 When advertising claims the drink gives you wings it is hard to compete.
 Education is key so I will keep educating and steering my children and clients in the right direction while maintaining my title as

 I do try to maintain a balance in the house and give the children a chance to make their own choices.
-I do get tempted to make decisions all the time for them, but I have held back a bit during the summer holidays, I know that croissants and honey are not going to give you energy or happiness after about 30 minutes of finishing them, but I played this one out and here were the results.
+I do get tempted to make decisions all the time for them, but I have held back a bit during the christmas holidays, I know that croissants and honey are not going to give you energy or happiness after about 30 minutes of finishing them, but I played this one out well and here were the results.

 Now as a mother you want the best for your children but here is what happened after eating this for breakfast…